Davy Byrne's pub

 The pub has since become a pilgrimage point for fans of the novel, who, like Bloom, stop and have a cheese sandwich and a glass of wine.
 The pub is particularly popular on Bloomsday, an annual 16 June celebration of both the book and James Joyce.

 Joyce also mentioned the pub in the short story "Counterparts" in Dubliners as a bar visited by the office clerk protagonist named Farrington following an altercation with his senior at the office.
 It is also mentioned in Green Rushes, a short story collection by Maurice Walsh.

-Excerpts from Ulysses

-He entered Davy Byrne's.
-Moral pub.
-He doesn't chat.
-Stands a drink now and then.
-But in leapyear once in four.
-Cashed a cheque for me once.

-What will I take now?
-He drew his watch.
-Let me see now.
-Shandygaff?

-—Hello, Bloom, Nosey Flynn said from his nook.